 Many people believe that hiring a ghostwriter is unethical, but the process I laid out above should explain why it is not.
 When pharmaceutical companies were caught paying “ghostwriters” to produce medical papers touting the merits of their therapies, that was unethical.
 In the scandals that followed, journalists often erroneously referred to this as ghostwriting.
-It was not ghostwriting.
-It was just a crime.
+It was not ghostwriting—it was just a crime.

-Some people try to hire real ghostwriters for unethical purposes, though.
+Some people do try to hire real ghostwriters for unethical purposes.
 I have received numerous, sometimes very generous, offers to write master’s theses or doctoral dissertations from scratch, including doing all of the research, and with almost no participation from the client.
 I have declined every one of these.
 I will not play a part in sending an under-qualified person out into the workplace, especially one who will be working in health care.

 Ghostwriting clients, for the most part, are not lazy, lousy writers.
 Many are successful executives, business owners, professionals and entrepreneurs who need to reach out and communicate.
 Others are rising stars in an industry or profession who need to be published in periodicals and online to become more relevant and significant.
 Some have valuable content that needs to be communicated more effectively to current and potential clients.
 Others may have decided it’s time to write that book they’ve been putting off for too long.

 The thing I find they all have in common is that they are too busy pursuing their passions and doing what they do best to be able to dive all in on a book or other large, ongoing writing project.
-So, they turn to someone who is pursuing those passions.
+So, they turn to someone like me who is pursuing those passions.

 Lee Reeder is a ghostwriter, writer, editorial project manager, photographer and graphic designer with decades of experience.
 He has also served as a non-profit and for-profit leader and manager.